 Understanding the Clauses in Your Severance Agreement

 Employment contracts and severance agreements are vital legal documents.
-A severance contract is typically a separate agreement outlining terms of separation between employer and employee.
+A severance agreement is typically a separate agreement outlining terms of separation between employer and employee.
 However, among the various provisions within these agreements, post-employment restrictions, particularly non-compete and non-solicitation clauses, warrant fiercely meticulous consideration.
 In California, where such clauses face stringent legal scrutiny, understanding their implications is paramount for employees.

 Non-competes, also dubbed as restrictive covenants, are conditions employers may insert in employment contracts to limit employees’ ability to work for a rival or start a competing business after they leave their jobs.